zikes/website/blogposts/caddy-0_10-released.md

 type: post
 ---

 We're thrilled to release Caddy 0.10 on the same day as we unveil [the new website](/blog/new-website-and-build-server) and [products for businesses](/blog/options-for-businesses).
 A lot of work has gone into this release, with contributions from more than 25 developers over the last 3 months.
-Caddy 0.10 is available now on the [download page](/download) or at [GitHub releases](https://github.com/mholt/caddy/releases/tag/v0.10).
+Caddy 0.10 is available now on the [download page](/download) or at [GitHub releases](https://github.com/mholt/caddy/releases/tag/v0.10.0).

 It was kind of fun to watch people anticipate a version 1.0 release today, but I don't think version 0.10 will disappoint.
 Caddy 0.10 is the first version to be deployed with the new [automated release system](https://github.com/caddyserver/releaser).
 Releases now take about 10 minutes instead of 4 hours, and most of that time is spent uploading binaries.
 This version is built on Go 1.8.1 and sports plenty of new features, dozens of bug fixes, and lots of crypto improvements!
 Let's take a look, shall we?

 ## MITM Detection

-Caddy can determine, with decent accuracy, if an HTTPS connection is being intercepted by a TLS proxy.
+Caddy has the ability to detect, with decent accuracy, Man-in-the-Middle (MITM) attacks on HTTPS connections that may otherwise be invisible to the browser and the end user.
+In other words, Caddy can determine whether it is "likely" or "unlikely" that a TLS proxy is actively intercepting the HTTPS connection.
+Despite benevolent intentions of some TLS proxies, [they actually do more harm than good](https://users.encs.concordia.ca/~mmannan/publications/ssl-interception-ndss2016.pdf).
+Because of the adverse effects on user privacy and the technical problems of TLS proxies of all kinds, Caddy proactively, carefully inspects all incoming HTTPS connections for possible interception.
 This feature is based on [new research presented at NDSS '17](https://jhalderm.com/pub/papers/interception-ndss17.pdf) and Caddy is the first and (to date) only server to employ this technique.

 Site owners can now choose how to handle the case where it is likely that an HTTPS connection is being intercepted.
 Typical actions might be showing a warning on the page:

 <code class="block">&#123;&#123;if .IsMITM&#125;&#125;
 &lt;b&gt;Your HTTPS connection is probably not secure!&lt;/b&gt;